Ekaterina Gordeeva, figure skater

 On March 19, 1986 Gordeeva and Grinkov won a gold medal at the World Championships in Geneva.
 What is more, Ekaterina became the youngest world champion.

 The pair successfully defended their World title in 1987.
 At the European Championships in Sarajevo, their result was annulled due to technical reasons.
 But at the World Championships in Cincinnati, they won again.

 In November 1987 Gordeeva was injured and the couple missed the USSR championship.

 Then the pair won the European Championship and on February 16, 1988 became Olympic champions.
 Their performance to the music by Mendelssohn, Chopin and Mozart became a masterpiece in the history of figure skating.
 Actually, they remain the youngest pairs team ever to win Olympic Gold.

 Gordeeva and Grinkov won almost every competition they entered.

-A year after Sergei’s death, a book ‘My Sergei.
-Love Story’ was published in America.
-In February 1998 CBS aired an eponymous docudrama based on the book.
-She published the second book in April, 1998, titled “A Letter for Daria”.
+A year after Sergei’s death, a book “My Sergei.
+Love Story” was published in America.
+In February 1998, CBS aired an eponymous docudrama based on the book.
+She published the second book A Letter for Daria in April, 1998.

-Ekaterina Gordeeva has signed several contracts, the most notable of which was with Target and led to two perfumes (“Katia” and “Katia Sport”) which were sold through Target stores.
-Gordeeva and her daughter, Daria, appeared in the 1997 holiday movie “Snowden on Ice” and Ekaterina appeared in the 1998 sequel, ” The Snowden, Raggedy Ann and Andy Holiday Show”.
+Gordeeva and her daughter appeared in the 1997 holiday movie Snowden on Ice.
+And Ekaterina appeared in the 1998 sequel The Snowden, Raggedy Ann and Andy Holiday Show.

-In 2010 Gordeeva with hockey player Valeri Bure participated in the figure skating reality show “Battle of the Blades”.
-And they won the competition.
+Hockey player Valeri Bure and Gordeeva participated in the figure skating reality show Battle of the Blades in 2010 and won the competition.